Eric Clapton: Clapton, Old Sock, I Still Do, and Happy Xmas

+Meanwhile

+In May 2024, Clapton revealed in an interview with The Real Music Observer that he was working on a new studio album, titled Meanwhile, with the hopes of releasing it in the fall of that year.

 Influences

 Clapton cites Muddy Waters, Freddie King, B.B.
-King, Albert King, Buddy Guy and Hubert Sumlin as guitar-playing influences.
+King, Albert King, Buddy Guy, and Hubert Sumlin as guitar-playing influences.
 In his 2007 autobiography, Clapton refers to Muddy Waters as "the father figure I never really had".
 Until his death in 1983, Waters was a part of Clapton's life.
 "When I got to know Muddy, unfortunately, my drinking career was in full sway."
 In 2000, Clapton collaborated with B.B.
 King on their album Riding with the King.
 The music video for the title track shows Clapton as the chauffeur, with one of his idols in the back seat.

 Clapton has said that blues musician Robert Johnson is his single most important influence.
 In 2004, Clapton released Sessions for Robert Johnson, containing covers of Johnson's songs using electric and acoustic guitars.
 In an essay for the 1990 boxed set of Johnson's recordings, Clapton wrote:

 Clapton also singled out Buddy Holly as an influence.
-The Chirping Crickets was the first album Clapton ever bought; he later saw Holly on Sunday Night at the London Palladium.
+The "Chirping" Crickets was the first album Clapton ever bought; he later saw Holly on Sunday Night at the London Palladium.
 In his autobiography, Clapton recounts the first time he saw Holly and his Fender, saying, "I thought I'd died and gone to heaven ... it was like seeing an instrument from outer space and I said to myself: 'That's the future – that's what I want.'"
 In the 2017 documentary film, Eric Clapton: Life in 12 Bars, Clapton cites Bismillah Khan as an influence, adding that "I wanted my guitar to sound like his reed instrument."
 In the same documentary he also cited harmonica player Little Walter as an influence: "The sound he made with the harmonica playing through an amplifier.
 It was thick and fat and very melodic."